10 Fun Things to Do at Gulf Islands National Seashore Fort Pickens

 6. Enjoy a Sunrise

-7. Sunset
+7. Catch the Sunset

 Catch a sunset on the Pensacola Bay side of the island.
 With miles of undeveloped coastline and pristine beaches, it’s the perfect place to take in nature’s beauty.
-So grab a blanket and some snacks, and enjoy one of the best sunsets in the country.

 8. Camp at Fort Pickens

-Check out our article on camping at Fort Pickens Campground for more details.
+We loved camping here: We stayed in Camp Area E and could walk right to the beach.
+Check out our article about camping at Fort Pickens Campground for more details.

-9. Watch the Blue Angels
+9. Watch the Navy’s Blue Angels

 fort-pickens-blue-angels-flying

-Blue Angels flying right over us at Fort Pickens!
+Blue Angels flying right over us at Fort Pickens.

 10. Kayak Around the Islands

-Where is Gulf Islands National Seashore Located?
+Where is the Gulf Islands National Seashore Located?

 Gulf Islands National Seashore Fort Pickens Map